GEDI Host Site Application

 Work Hours: Interns work approximately 2 days per week (or up to 16 hours per week), mid-September through mid-June with the exception of the weeks during which the intern has a training obligation as part of the internship (see next section), and holidays/vacations.
 In some instances, the interns work a specific two days per week, such as every Tuesday and Thursday, in others, interns work four afternoons a week, and in still others, interns work a mix of on-site and self-directed time.
 Yet in all cases, interns should be integrated into your work processes, with the majority of time devoted to activities as befit an evaluation professional, albeit a novice one.

-Travel and Flexibility: The Intern will be expected to attend four separate training programs:
+Travel and Flexibility: The Intern will be expected to attend up to three separate training programs:

-2. Approximately 7 days in November for the AEA annual conference in Kansas City, MO (November 10 – 15, 2025)
+2. Approximately 7 days in November for the AEA annual conference in Charlotte, NC (November 16 – 21, 2026)

 In addition, most interns are attending classes at their host institution.
 Your schedule needs to be flexible in order to accommodate these obligations.
 It is best when the intern and site have an extended discussion in advance as to obligations and expectations.